 Are hand release push ups easier?

-This push up version is a slower than a normal push-up that have become the gold standard push up variation for good reason.
+Contrary to the perception that hand release push-ups might be easier due to the brief rest on the ground, they are, in fact, harder than regular push ups if done properly.
+This push up version is a slower than a normal push-ups that have become the gold standard push up variation for good reason.
 First off, the hand release push-ups are a more complete movement, and keep your focus on form.
 Second, the end points of the exercise allow you to work an additional range of motion not typically found in the standard push up.
+Lastly, the added challenge of starting each repetition from the ground increases the demand on your muscles and reduces the use of momentum, making them a valuable progression from standard push-ups.

 What is the benefit of a this version of the push up?